rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 definitions of a dependency in the current crate to make that crate's definitions part of your crate’s public API.

-Creating a useful public API structure is more of an art than a science, and you can iterate to find the API that works best for your users.
+Creating a useful public API structure is more an art than a science, and you can iterate to find the API that works best for your users.
 Choosing `pub use` gives you flexibility in how you structure your crate internally and decouples that internal structure from what you present to your users.
 Look at some of the code of crates you’ve installed to see if their internal structure differs from their public API.

 ### Setting Up a Crates.io Account